GnomesLab/archive_tree/README.md

 ## Compatibility

-The Gem was developed with Ruby 1.9.2 and Ruby on Rails 3.0.x Since it uses SQL specific queries, it works on MySQL and PostgreSQL databases.
+The Gem was developed to work with Rails 3.0.x, running on Ruby 1.8.7 or 1.9.2.
+Since it uses SQL specific queries, it works on MySQL and PostgreSQL databases.

+**Note:** This gem does not work with Ruby v1.9.1.

 ## Installation